BourneID7/project-2/README.md

         -else show all movies added to database

     Watched:
-        List of Watched Movies/Shows
+        List of Watched Movies

     Unwatched:
-        List of Unwatched Movies/Shows
+        List of Unwatched Movies

-    Modules for different movies/shows:
+    Modules for different movies:
         -Title
         -Actors
         -Info